Azure/bicep-registry-modules/modules/network/virtual-network/README.md

 This module deploys Microsoft.Network Virtual Networks and optionally available children or extensions

+## Description

+Use this module within other Bicep templates to simpllfy the usage of a Virtual Network, with resources like Virtual Machines, or Virtual Machine Scale Sets.

 ## Parameters

 | Name                                    | Type     | Required | Description                                                                                                                                                                                                                                                                                                                                                                                                    |